michaelnisi/troubled/data/posts/2018/podest.md

   "title": "Why Another Podcast App",
   "description": "The market for podcast apps on the App Store might be saturated.
 Why make another one?", "template": "article.pug",
-  "date": "2018-10-22",
+  "date": "2018-10-23",
   "path": "2018/10",
   "image": "img/podest.svg"
 }

-Promoting my new podcast app, available on the [App Store](https://itunes.apple.com/us/app/podest/id794983364), I’m reminded of just how many podcast apps there are now, there were less when I started making the app.
-Searching the term “podcast” in the store, you are faced with a wall of podcast players.
-I came for glory, not for squeezing my hard work into this saturated space.
-Does this choir of apps, blaring their unique selling propositions, need another voice in its cacophony?
+Promoting my new podcast app, available on the [App Store](https://itunes.apple.com/us/app/podest/id794983364), I’m reminded of just how many podcast apps there are—now.
+Searching the term “podcast” in the store, I face a wall of podcast players. *I came for glory,* I shout shaking my fist, not for squeezing my hard work into these saturated shelves.
+Does this choir of apps, blaring their unique selling propositions, ask for another voice in its cacophony?

 #### I love podcasts

-Podcasts first clicked with me, when I discovered [StackOverflow](https://stackoverflow.blog/2008/04/17/podcast-1/), back in 2008.
-This weekly conversation between [Joel Spolsky](https://www.joelonsoftware.com) and [Jeff Atwood](https://blog.codinghorror.com), about the progress of building the [Stackoverflow](https://stackoverflow.com) site, was an eye opener.
+Podcasts first clicked with me, when I discovered the [Stack Overflow podcast](https://stackoverflow.blog/2008/04/17/podcast-1/), back in 2008.
+This periodic conversation between [Joel Spolsky](https://www.joelonsoftware.com) and [Jeff Atwood](https://blog.codinghorror.com), about the progress of building their [site](https://stackoverflow.com), was an eye opener.
 Listening to human voices at close range, over headphones or device speakers, can create an intimate bubble, a feeling of connectedness between listener and hosts.
-I have fond memories—strangely enough—of long wintery walks with the dog listening to [John Gruber](https://daringfireball.net) and [Dan Benjamin](http://danbenjamin.com) chatting about Apple stuff on the original [Talk Show](http://5by5.tv/talkshow), of wiping the wooden floors of my St. Georg apartment to [The Book Review](https://www.nytimes.com/column/book-review-podcast), or listening to [Pavel Mayer explaining C++ on CRE](https://cre.fm/cre063-die-programmiersprache-c-plus-plus) in front of the fire place with my laptop on the floor.
+I have fond memories—strangely enough—of long wintery walks with the dog listening to [John Gruber](https://daringfireball.net) and [Dan Benjamin](http://danbenjamin.com) chatting about Apple stuff on the original [Talk Show](http://5by5.tv/talkshow), of wiping the wooden floors of my St. Georg apartment to [The Book Review](https://www.nytimes.com/column/book-review-podcast), or listening to [Pavel Mayer elucidating C++ on CRE](https://cre.fm/cre063-die-programmiersprache-c-plus-plus) in front of the fire place with my laptop on the floor.

+## 🔥

-Today, with everyone carrying a connected playback device in their pockets, audio is big—for input and output.
-Once again, podcasts are sprouting in all corners of pop—and not so pop—culture.
-[The Daily](https://www.nytimes.com/podcasts/the-daily) quickly became a household name during the 2016 election campaign.
+Today, with everyone carrying a connected—playback and recording—device in their pockets, audio is big—for voice control and listening.
+[The Daily](https://www.nytimes.com/podcasts/the-daily) quickly became a household name during the 2016 election campaign, reaching five million unique listeners every month, [they say](https://www.recode.net/2018/2/13/17005660/new-york-times-the-daily-american-public-media-radio-podcast-michael-barbaro-lisa-tobin-code-media).
 Pioneers like [Radio Open Source](http://radioopensource.org), [99pi](https://99percentinvisible.org), [This American Life](https://www.thisamericanlife.org), [Radio Lab](https://www.wnycstudios.org/shows/radiolab) are still going strong.

+> Podcasting continues to grow year after year. ([Nielsen](https://www.nielsen.com/us/en/insights/reports/2018/nielsen-podcast-insights-q3-2018.html))

-Podcast labels—publishing and production—are a thing now: [Radiotopia](https://www.radiotopia.fm), [Wondery](https://wondery.com), [Headgum](https://headgum.com), [Gimlet](https://www.gimletmedia.com), [Pineapple Street Media](http://pineapple.fm); or the German [Viertausendhertz](https://viertausendhertz.de), [Pool Artists](http://www.poolartists.de), and [Metaebene](https://metaebene.me).
+Podcast labels—publishing and production—are a thing now: [Radiotopia](https://www.radiotopia.fm), [Wondery](https://wondery.com), [Headgum](https://headgum.com), [Gimlet](https://www.gimletmedia.com), [Pineapple Street Media](http://pineapple.fm) to name a few.
+I also want to mention the German studios [Viertausendhertz](https://viertausendhertz.de), [Pool Artists](http://www.poolartists.de), and [Metaebene](https://metaebene.me).

-Print publications understand that podcasts can connect their readers with their brand and their writers: [Monocle](https://monocle.com/radio/), [New York Times](https://www.nytimes.com/spotlight/podcasts), [New Yorker](https://www.newyorker.com/podcast), and more recently [New York Magazine](http://nymag.com/tags/podcast/).
+Print publications understand that podcasts bond readers with writers, deepening the connection to their brands.
+Not only newspapers, like [The Guardian](https://www.theguardian.com/audio) and [New York Times](https://www.nytimes.com/spotlight/podcasts), also magazines—[Monocle](https://monocle.com/radio/), [New Yorker](https://www.newyorker.com/podcast), and more recently [New York Magazine](http://nymag.com/tags/podcast/)—are creating stunning audio experiences.

-Digital natives like [Slate](http://www.slate.com/articles/podcasts.html), [Vox](https://www.vox.com/pages/podcasts), or [The Verge](https://www.theverge.com/podcasts) don’t have to reach far.
+Digital natives, [Slate](http://www.slate.com/articles/podcasts.html), [Vox](https://www.vox.com/pages/podcasts), or [Recode](https://www.recode.net/podcasts/) and [The Verge](https://www.theverge.com/podcasts), are already there.
+[The Cut](https://thecut.com) just released their [first episode](https://www.thecut.com/2018/10/the-cut-on-tuesdays-podcast-episode-1-power.html).

 Streaming services like [SoundCloud](https://soundcloud.com/for/podcasting), [Spotify](https://www.spotify.com), [Deezer](https://www.deezer.com/) integrate podcasts.
-Amazon produces podcasts—for [Alexa](https://developer.amazon.com/alexa), I guess—with its audio book company [Audible](https://www.audible.com/blog/), but for something to call itself podcast it must have a public feed, per definition.
+Amazon produces podcasts—for [Alexa](https://developer.amazon.com/alexa) I guess—with its audio book company [Audible](https://www.audible.com/blog/), but for something to call itself podcast it must have a public feed, per definition.

 After merely mirroring their signals into the podcast space, following early adopters like [NPR](https://www.npr.org) or [WYNC](https://www.wnyc.org), broadcasters like the [BBC](https://www.bbc.co.uk/podcasts) are getting serious.

-[Stitcher](https://www.stitcher.com) cultivates a collection of podcasts, an alternative to the original by [Apple](https://www.apple.com/itunes/podcasts/), the founding fathers of podcast land, inventors of the [iPod](https://en.wikipedia.org/wiki/IPod).
+[Stitcher](https://www.stitcher.com) cultivates a collection of podcasts, an alternative to the original [iTunes](https://www.apple.com/itunes/podcasts/), being the inventor of the [iPod](https://en.wikipedia.org/wiki/IPod), in 2001, Apple is a founder [podcast](https://en.wikipedia.org/wiki/Podcast) land.

 #### Apps are made of priorities and compromises